-On Sunday, August 27th 2017, the Mona Vale Vet team sponsered ADA through taking part in the Annual Northern Beaches Pub 2 Pub Fun Run and Walk, a 13km race from Dee Why Beach to Newport Beach.
-A total of $750 was raised by the MVVH team for this great cause!
+On Sunday the 25th of August 2019 the Mona Vale Vet team sponsored ADA through taking part in the Annual Northern Beaches Pub 2 Pub Fun Run and Walk, a 13km race from Dee Why Beach to Newport Beach.
+A total of $11322.00 was raised by the MVVH team and a bunch of very generous supporters for this great cause!

 Teaching the community about caring for pets: